Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/04-polishing-assembly.md

 We will be using the command medaka_consensus, which is a pipeline that will first align the raw reads to the draft assembly, processes this alignment to generate a pileup which is presented to a recurrent neural network in order to produce a consensus sequence.

-Medaka has been pre-installed on the instance so, first we can look at the help page for medaka_consensus.
+Medaka has been pre-installed on the instance so, first we can look at the help page for `medaka_consensus`.
 Note: because this is a pipeline made up multiple steps we will be looking at the help documentation for `medaka_consensus` (no space!)

 ~~~